elix/rfcs/proposals/0000-mixins.md

 The relatively rare mixin ordering challenges described above are one drawback to this approach.
 Those ordering challenges could be mediated by recourse to an outside class factory that can try to resolve orderings.
-However, requiring use of such a class factor that would be a significant loss.
-It would impose a constraint on users of the mixins, and would effectively constituted a new component framework.
+However, requiring use of such a class factory would be a significant loss.
+It would impose a constraint on users of the mixins, and would effectively constitute a new component framework.
 This would undoubtedly make the project's mixins less attractive to a developer already using a component framework.